-Eurydice’s research focuses on gender and macroeconomics, and in particular structular models that investigate income and wealth inequality.
-She also works on the impact of labour market and fiscal policies.
+Eurydice’s research focuses on gender and macroeconomics, and in particular structural models that investigate income and wealth distribution inequality.
+She also works on the impact of the labour market and fiscal policies.
 Her research is interdisciplinary, drawing from economics, sociology and gender studies.

-She has previously worked at the Greenwich Political Economy Research Centre, University of Greenwich, SOAS, University of London, the NGO sector, the British Council and the public sector in China and Turkey.
+She has previously worked at the Greenwich Political Economy Research Centre, University of Greenwich, SOAS University of London, the NGO sector, the British Council and the public sector in China and Turkey.

 Fotopoulou, Evrydiki, and Karagöl, Erdal Tanas (2012) The euro area crisis and Turkey in the first half of 2012.
 Washington, DC: SETA - Foundation for Political, Economic and Social Research

-Income distribution inequality
+- Income distribution inequality

-Informal employment in emerging and transition economies
+- Informal employment in emerging and transition economies